arj03/ssb-observables/README.md

 I originally proposed log statements to written on the same log, but I think it would be more general if they could reside outside a log as well.
-This would be particularly useful in a scenario where the log statements of a particular type would have a lot of version, but only the latest would be releveant.
-If they are written outside of the main log, as new versions are added the old can be safely forgotten.
+This would be particularly useful in a scenario where the log statements of a particular type would have a lot of versions, but only the latest would be releveant.
+In this case old versions can be safely forgotten.

 ## Related work